 Doing these activities is very relevant for future language development and literacy skills.
 Thus, literacy doesn’t begin at preschool or when your child starts learning the letters, but at home with you and with all the loving and caring interactions that happen between you two.
 So, what can you do at each stage to promote literacy skills?

 It’s never too early to read with your baby!
 You can spend quality time together and have fun while reading.

-Your little one will probably want to put in her mouth any book you give her!
-Still, sit comfortably with her on your lap and show her the book, letting her bang, chew, or turn the pages.
-Just having a book in her hands will help her get familiarized with reading materials.
+Your little one will probably want to put any book you give them in their mouth!
+Still, sit comfortably with them on your lap and show them the book, letting them bang, chew, or turn the pages.
+Just having a book in their hands will help them get familiarized with reading materials.

 At this stage your little one will realize that books serve for so much more than just banging and chewing.
-She might explore them more carefully and bring them to you, so that you can read them for her.
+They might explore them more carefully and bring them to you, so that you can read for them.
 This is an exciting time!
-She’ll start to recognize images and you’ll be able to ask her questions about the story and relate them to her own life experiences.
+They’ll start to recognize images and you’ll be able to ask them questions about the story and relate them to their own life experiences.
 Soon your little one will surprise you with an answer to your inquires by pointing at the images or finishing your sentences!

-By now your little one will love to read with you the same book over and over again!
-She likes to feel in control, and predictability allows her that.
-Since she’s so keen on repetition, you can take advantage and establish a bedtime routine that includes reading with her.
+By now your little one will love to read the same book over and over again!
+They like to feel in control, and predictability allows them that.
+Since they’re so keen on repetition, you can take advantage and establish a bedtime routine that includes reading with them.
 Plus, repeating will provide constant stimulations for language development, “hard-wiring” the brain circuits.

-In the end, the most important thing is that, while reading to your child, you’re teaching her to love books and stories, which will in turn motivate her to learn to read later on, even though this will be a very difficult task for her.
+In the end, the most important thing is that, while reading to your child, you’re teaching them to love books and stories, which will in turn motivate them to learn to read later on, even though this will be a very difficult task for them.
 So, don’t hesitate and start singing, talking, and reading to your baby!

 If you want to learn more about this topic you can visit these pages: